dylan-thinnes/geronimo-v3/README.md

 # geronimo-v3
-A simple puzzle piece placing game.
-An exercise.
+A relaxing exercise in creating a cherished and well-loved (yet simple) puzzle piece placing game.